cynthiablee/blockchain-to-spreadsheet/README.md

 Or you can do a manual install from this GitHub repo (also easy!) by following these steps:

+* Note: enabling "developer mode" extensions in your browser--as needed for manual install--is risky.
+Chrome may remind you to be worried about that.
+To avoid those pop-up warnings, use the official Chrome store install above instead of this manual install.

 1. Download this git repository to your computer by clicking "Clone or Download" and then "Download ZIP."
 2. Unzip/extract the ZIP on your computer.
 3. Go to this URL in your Chrome browser: [chrome://extensions/](chrome://extensions/)